 If you repeatedly racked up traffic infringements, would you expect to keep your driver’s licence?
-No. Yet after a year of ongoing live export breaches in Jordan, the exporter implicated continues to operate.
+No. Yet after years of ongoing live export breaches in Jordan, the exporter implicated continues to operate.
 Ask your MP why!

-Just last week, our investigators documented evidence of more than 600 Australian sheep being illegally sold through dozens of roadside sellers in Jordan.
-Exporter Livestock Shipping Services, is again implicated.
-And right now LSS is loading more cattle and sheep on a ship off Adelaide.
+Our investigators documented evidence of more than 600 Australian sheep being illegally sold through dozens of roadside sellers in Jordan.
+Exporter Livestock Shipping Services, was again implicated.

-We told the Department about the disregard for live export regulations in Jordan in June, in October and in January.
+We told the Department about the disregard for live export regulations in Jordan in June 2013, in October 2013 and in January 2014.
 Without Animals Australia investigating, the government wouldn’t even know these breaches were occurring.
-Evidence from our latest investigation shows that additional conditions placed on export permits have been ignored.
+Evidence from this investigation shows that additional conditions placed on export permits have been ignored.

-And all the while, night after night, Australian cattle face horrific abuse in Gaza – yet another export market in which LSS faces investigation for breaches.
-We recently lodged our seventh complaint with the Department about brutal slaughter in Gaza’s abattoirs, again implicating LSS.
+And all the while, night after night, Australian cattle face horrific abuse in Gaza – yet another export market in which LSS faced investigation for breaches.
+We lodged our seventh complaint with the Department about brutal slaughter in Gaza’s abattoirs, again implicating LSS.